kennethreitz-archive/.com/content/pages/projects.rst

 { Source on GitHub } (not yet added to cheeseshop)

 TextMate Tools
-kCode: TextMate Enhancment Bundle for Developers
+kCode: TextMate Enhancement Bundle for Developers

 kCode offers the ultimate in “Zen Coding”, completion, and various triggers for Python, HTML, CSS, and PHP development.
 { Source on GitHub }